metametadata/carry/docs/user-guide.md

 * Clicking a signal toggles all its child actions.
 * Clicking "Replay" button enables debugger's "replay mode" and marks already recorded actions as "to be replayed".
 These actions are saved into local storage and will be automatically replayed on next app start.
-In combination with Figwheel hot reloading this allows editing reconciler code and immediately see how it affects a final app state (effectively "changing the past").
+In combination with Figwheel hot reloading this allows editing action handling code and immediately see how it affects a final app state (effectively "changing the past").
 * Debugging session can be saved into a file and then loaded.
 * "Clear" button removes all recorded signals and actions without modifying current app state.